drewletcher/text-data-parser/README.md

 `{String[]} headers` - array of cell property names; optional, default: none.
 If a headers array is not specified then parser will assume the first row found contains cell property names.

 `{Boolean} hasHeaders` - data has a header row, if true and headers options is set then provided headers override header row.
-Default is true.
+Default is false.

 If a row is encountered with more cells than in the headers array then extra cell property names will be the ordinal position.
 For example if the data contains five cells, but only three headers where specified.
 Specifying `options = { headers: [ 'name', 'type', 'info' ] }` then the Javascript objects in the stream will contain `{ "name": "value1", "type": "value2", "info": "value3", "4": "value4", "5": "value5" }`.